-Collecting and organizing the material of Repetition Repeats all other Repetitions over time hinted at a possible solution to the question of documenting the materiality of my artistic practice.
+Collecting and organizing the material of Repetition repeats all other repetitions over time hinted at a possible solution to the question of documenting the materiality of my artistic practice.
 Many questions still remain however.
 What is useful to document and what is not?
 When does the collection produce fixity rather than change, if change is what is desired?
 How is time represented in the flat structure of the archive?
-Despite many concerns with regard to the archival process, the idea of a documentation database for the piece appeared as a sensible solution and may in the end provide a valid example of how a documentation of an artistic work sensible to the materiality of the process may be organized.13
+Despite many concerns with regard to the archival process, the idea of a documentation database for the piece appeared as a sensible solution and may in the end provide a valid example of how a documentation of an artistic work sensible to the materiality of the process may be organised.

 The personal archive

 The question of what to document is obviously entangled with the question of how to do it.
-The attempt to document musical practice almost exclusively also involves a transformation to the digital realm at some point - both in the ways that the actual process is encoded, and in the way it is archived and meta-data is applied.
+The attempt to document musical practice almost exclusively also involves a transformation to the digital realm at some point – both in the ways that the actual process is encoded, and in the way it is archived and meta-data is applied.
 In that sense, today, the digital is almost ubiquitous.
-This was not the case for Walter Benjamin, however, who, in the short essay Excavation and Memory from 1932 with metaphorical references to archaeology and psychology writes:
+This was not the case for Walter Benjamin, however, who, in the short essay ‘Excavation and memory’ from 1932 with metaphorical references to archaeology and psychology writes:

 Language has unmistakably made plain that memory is not an instrument for exploring the past, but rather a medium.
 It is the medium of that which is experienced, just as the earth is the medium in which ancient cities lie buried.
 He who seeks to approach his own buried past must conduct himself like a man digging.
 Above all, he must not be afraid to return again and again to the same matter; to scatter it as one scatters earth, to turn it over as one turns over soil.
-For the ’matter itself’ is no more than the strata which yield their long-sought secrets only to the most meticulous investigation.
-(Benjamin, Jennings, et al., 2005, p.
+For the ‘smatter itself’ is no more than the strata which yield their long-sought secrets only to the most meticulous investigation.
+(Benjamin, 2005, p.
 576)

-It is through repetition and conscientious analysis of findings that the layers of memory and the subconscious (the psychoanalytical dimension of Benjamin’s text is impossible to ignore) are possible to excavate properly, but the very essence of the findings lies not in the thing found, but in the ’soil’ where it was first found.
+It is through repetition and conscientious analysis of findings that the layers of memory and the subconscious (the psychoanalytical dimension of Benjamin’s text is impossible to ignore) are possible to excavate properly, but the very essence of the findings lies not in the thing found, but in the ‘soil’ where it was first found.
 When one’s memories are probed again and again one is eventually able to understand the findings anew; the secrets are decoded and become clear, as images that are sliced off from all earlier association.
-To Benjamin, these are the “treasures in the sober rooms of our later insights.” (ibid., p.
-576) The way time is brought into the discussion is interesting.
+To Benjamin, these are the ‘treasures in the sober rooms of our later insights’ (p.
+576).
+The way time is brought into the discussion is interesting.
 At first, we may or may not understand what we experience or remember, or even the meaning of what we find in our excursions, but through a complex process of dissociation and re-association time will distil the findings and separate the meaningless from the usefully consequential; the real treasures.